Bryanteo2601/Vault-Track-Fintech-hackathon-2026/README.md

 **Your complete financial health, in one place.**

 A comprehensive mobile financial planning app built with React Native and Expo, featuring AI-powered insights, multi-asset portfolio tracking, private asset management, and Singapore-specific financial tools.

 [Detailed Project Description](project_description.md)
 ---
+##For the judges

+** How to view our app? **
+Our mobile app can be viewed here: https://8081-i7c5n4unr096kz5acoa9r-78fc9c09.sg1.manus.computer

+P.S.
+Since our solution is a mobile app do view it on your mobile phones for the most optimal experience.
+Thank you.

+---